axe714/Employee-Tracker/README.md

 2. Add and view roles
 3. Add and view managers
 4. Add, view, delete, and modify an employee's role/manager
+5. Sort employees by manager department or role
 ```

 ## License 📃